W. R. Burnett

-William Riley Burnett (November 25, 1899 – April 25, 1982) was an American novelist and screenwriter.
-He is best known for the crime novel Little Caesar, the film adaptation of which is considered the first of the classic American gangster movies.
+William Riley Burnett (November 25, 1899 – April 25, 1982) was an American crime novelist and screenwriter.

+His debut novel Little Caesar (1929) was adapted into the 1931 film of the same name, which is considered the first of the classic American gangster movies.
+Several of his other novels and short stories were also adapted to screen, notably High Sierra and The Asphalt Jungle.

+As a screenwriter, Burnett was nominated for an Academy Award for Best Original Screenplay for his work on Wake Island (1942).
+His other notable film credits included Scarface (1932), This Gun for Hire (1942), Vendetta (1950), and The Great Escape (1963).

 Early life

 Burnett was born in Springfield, Ohio, and attended Miami Military Institute in Germantown, Ohio.
 He left his civil service job in Springfield to move to Chicago when he was 28, by which time he had written over 100 short stories and five novels, all unpublished.

-Writing career
+Novelist

-In Chicago, Burnett found a job as a night clerk in the seedy Northmere Hotel.
-He found himself associating with prize fighters, hoodlums, hustlers and hobos.
-They inspired Little Caesar (novel 1929, film 1931).
+In Chicago, Burnett found a job as a night clerk in the Northmere Hotel.
+His experiences with the people at the hotel, including gangsters, inspired Little Caesar (novel 1929, film 1931).
 The novel's overnight success landed him a job as a Hollywood screenwriter.
 Little Caesar became a classic movie, produced by First National Pictures (Warner Brothers) and starring then little known Edward G. Robinson.

-Burnett was hired by Howard Hughes to write a draft of Scarface although Howard Hawks disliked it and the script was rewritten by Ben Hecht.
+Burnett was hired by Howard Hughes to write a draft of Scarface although director Howard Hawks disliked it and the script was rewritten by established playwright and screenwriter Ben Hecht.

 He won the 1930 O. Henry Award for his short story "Dressing-Up", published in Harper's in November 1929.
+In 1980, he won the Mystery Writers of America's Grand Master Award.

 Burnett published a novel or more a year and turned most into screenplays (some as many as three times).
-Thematically Burnett was similar to Dashiell Hammett and James M. Cain, but contrasting the corruption and corrosion of the city with the better life his characters yearned for.
+Burnett was similar to Dashiell Hammett and James M. Cain, who all wrote in the hardboiled genre of fiction.
+He often contrasted the corruption and corrosion of the city with the better life his characters yearned for.
 He portrayed characters who, for one reason or another, fell into a life of crime and were unable to climb out.
 They typically get one last shot at salvation but the oppressive system closes in and denies redemption.